coastwatch-training/CoastWatch-Tutorials/extract-satellite-data-within-boundary/R/extract-satellite-data-within-boundary.md

 ## Load boundary coordinates

-Longhurst marine provinces shapefiles includes a list of regions.
-For this exercise, we will only use a boundary of one province, Gulf Stream region (“GFST”).
+The shapefile for the Longhurst marine provinces includes a list of regions.
+For this exercise, we will only use the boundary of one province, the Gulf Stream region (“GFST”).

 ``` r
 # Set directory path